Pump Up the Jam: Critical reception

-AllMusic editor Alex Henderson described the song as "highly infectious".
+Bill Coleman from Billboard magazine complimented "Pump Up the Jam" as "yet another uptempo club track that doesn't try to be anything but a party song.
+Memorable hook both instrumentally and in the chorus keeps the crowd humming and is sure to find success stateside when it's released imminently on SBK Records."
 Harry Sumrall from Knight Ridder felt it has "a beat the size of Boston, but Felly also sings with an unstoppable R&B swagger."
-Dennis Hunt from Los Angeles Times declared it as "a hyperkinetic, booming-bass number that may be the most popular dance-club tune since M.A.R.R.S.’
-“Pump Up the Volume”."
-Bob Stanley from Melody Maker wrote that "not only was it a compelling dance music track with a chorus so contagious it could keep you awake at night, it also formed part of the best Top Three in years when it was sandwiched between Black Box and Sidney Youngblood."
+Dennis Hunt from Los Angeles Times named it "a hyperkinetic, booming-bass number that may be the most popular dance-club tune since M.A.R.R.S.'
+'Pump Up the Volume'."
+Bob Stanley from Melody Maker wrote, "Not only was it a compelling dance music track with a chorus so contagious it could keep you awake at night, it also formed part of the best Top Three in years when it was sandwiched between Black Box ['Ride on Time'] and Sidney Youngblood ['If Only I Could']."

 Diana Valois from The Morning Call described it as a "sensuous groove" that "featured an irresistible bass line that threatened to start an avalanches; unleashed in the clubs, it motivated happy dancers instead."
 Pan-European magazine Music & Media commented, "A really hot hip/house track by Technotronic.
 This track is more than just a beat because of Felly's seductive voice.
 Another great track from the home of hithouse."
 David Hinckley from New York Daily News complimented it as "catchy".
 Parry Gettelman from The Sentinel remarked the song's "throbbing mixture of house music and Euro-disco".
-Another editor, Rosemary Banks Harris, felt the sound is "intoxicating".
+Another TS editor, Rosemary Banks Harris, felt the sound is "intoxicating".
 A reviewer from People Magazine wrote that the song "is so enticing, the production so crisp and precise, that most people would have to put on a straitjacket to keep from bouncing around to the beat."
 Gary Graff from The Province described it as "simple, spare and relentlessly rhythmic".